sohelaman/dockerized/README.md

 - The `fpm` service runs the PHP-FPM servers.
 Apache and Nginx services are dependent on it.
 - The `void` service contains generic tools and utilities such as npm, composer, etc.
 - The `varnish` service uses `apache` as its backend by default.
 Backend can be specified in the [default config](services/varnish/config/default.vcl) file.
-- I don't know why *PHP based web development* might need the `emby` service for any reason but I put it there anyway.
-It's like playing god.
-He does several things that don't make any sense, but he does those anyway.
-Because, he can.

 ## Prerequisites
 - Docker is required.
 Please note that, some Windows versions do not support Docker and some Linux kernel may not come with Docker support out of the box.
 Please check your Docker installation first.